-The core curriculum is designed to integrate the diverse subject areas of international business, politics,
+The core curriculum is designed to integrate the diverse subject areas of international business, politics, economics and development.

 All Master of International Affairs candidates must complete the following courses with a C- or better.
 The courses listed below are completed in the first year of study.